 Per updated TEA guidelines, Texas Teachers can only provide credit for FBEs that occurred on a TEA-accredited campus after you were admitted into our program.

-Virtually all schools provide observation opportunities for aspiring teachers, but each has its own approval process.
+Almost all schools provide observation opportunities for aspiring teachers, but each has its own approval process.
 We recommend you first check the district website and search online for observation approval information.
 If you do not find more information online, call the district Human Resources department.
 Make sure you have first searched the district website and contacted the HR department before you call a campus directly.

-Thirty hours of FBEs are required, however 15 hours of observation videos can be completed online through your Canvas account once you are admitted to our program.
+30 hours of FBEs are required, however 15 hours of observation videos can be completed online through your Canvas account once you are admitted to our program.

 The FBE submission form can be found on the Pre-Service tab of your Intern Portal.